LiLin-biosoft/epiConv/README.md

   - `knn_mat`: the knn matrix.
   - `batch`: the batch information.
   - `reference`: the datasets used as reference, see above.
-  - `knn_transfer_correction`: non-anchor cells need to learn the correction parameters from anchor cells.
-Here specify the number of nearest anchors used.
+  - `knn_transfer_correction`: the number of anchors used by non-anchor cells to learn their corrections.

 Now we see the results before and after batch correction.
 ```